-On May 8, Curtis Lang, former president of United Dairy Workers of Le Mars, pleaded guilty in U.S. District Court for the District of Northern Iowa, to one count of embezzling funds from the Le Mars (near Sioux City) union in the amount of $45,040.
-Lang had been indicted in March following a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 28, Curtis Lang, former president of United Dairy Workers of Le Mars, was sentenced in U.S. District Court for the Northern District of Iowa to one year in prison, six months of home confinement and three years of supervised release for embezzling funds from the Le Mars (near Sioux City) union.
+He also was ordered to pay $95,223 in restitution and a $100 special assessment.
+Lang had pleaded guilty in May to one count of embezzling union funds in the amount of $45,040 after being indicted in March.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 The International Longshoremen’s Association (ILA) has a long tradition of rewarding its friends with lavish wages and salaries for “ghost jobs.”
 Paul Moe now wishes he was present more often.
 On July 20, Moe, foreman for a shipping company at Port of Elizabeth, N.J., was charged in U.S. District Court for the District of New Jersey with multiple counts of wire fraud related to his collecting hundreds of thousands of dollars in nonexistent work.
 He was released on $250,000 bail.
 Moe’s lawyer asserts no crime was committed.
 Given the evidence, this may be a hard case to defend.
 The charges follow a probe by the Labor Department’s Office of Labor-Management Standards, Office of Inspector General, and Employee Benefits Security Administration, along with the Waterfront Commission of New York Harbor.

 Paul Moe Sr., now 66, a resident of Atlantic Highlands, N.J., during September 2015-March 2017 was employed full-time at Port of … Read More ➡